-- Amends the roster noting the discrepancy and including: - Student's name - Student's Emplid - Date student was added to the class - The instructor signs and dates all three copies. - The instructor keeps one copy to file and returns two to the counselor. - One copy of the corrected roster is maintained in the guidance office. - One copy of the corrected copy is returned to the Coordinator of Dual Enrollment. - The Coordinator of Dual Enrollment makes the corrections to the course roster. - The Billing and Reimbursement Processes are then initiated.
+- Amends the roster noting the discrepancy and including: - Student's name - Student's Emplid - Date student was added to the class - The instructor signs and dates one copy. - The instructor keeps one copy to file and returns the signed one to the counselor. - One copy of the corrected roster is returned to the Coordinator of Dual Enrollment. - The Coordinator of Dual Enrollment makes the corrections to the course roster. - The billing and reimbursement processes are then initiated.